StevenLomon/CS50-final-project/README.md

 A things that tripped me up was using TEXT for the primary key ID since we're using a unique uuid string and not a simple auto-incremental integer.
 I also had to consult with ChatGPT on how to deal with thread safety when using database connections in Flask.
 The solution is create a separate db connection everytime we insert or update something.
 Also created a separate script to set up the initial table since the 'before_first_request' decorator is depreciated

+To display the uploaded image I had to enable public read as a Bucket Policy for my S3 bucket.
+Since this is not in production and just a rather silly project, this is okay.
+I applied a max width of 400 pixels to the displayed uploaded picture and I also added a custom jinja filter that is used when displaying the confidence score, very similar to the filter used in Finance

 Try it out here: